jnozzi/cocoadev.com/markdown/CoreDataInheritedEntriesAndInverseRelatrionships.md

 ----

-Do what General/XCode says: create the inverse relationships.
+Do what XCode says: create the inverse relationships.
 Basically, you want every relationship to have arrows on both ends.
 There is a drop down menu to let you set the inverse relationship.
 This is not strictly necessary, but everything is much happier if you do.

 ----